Thermodynamics of Continuous Spin photons: Introduction

 This paper clarifies and elaborates on the physical conclusion summarized above, with a focus on QED at finite $\rog$, as defined in \cite{Schuster:2023jgc}, i.e.~a CSP ``photon'' with vector-like couplings to matter.
 The qualitative features of our results would apply equally to scalar- or tensor-like CSPs, but we choose the CSP photon as our primary example because it is the case of greatest physical interest.

 We will use the terms `ordinary photon' and `familiar photon' to refer to the QED photon at $\rog=0$.
 We will consider basic reactions that produce and absorb on-shell photons in a bath of charged particles, which is precisely what the formalism of \cite{Schuster:2023jgc} is appropriate for.
 However, for our analysis of elementary thermodynamics, we will use soft CSP momentum limits of the scattering amplitudes.
-We do this because (a) it is simpler than using full amplitudes, and (b) it captures the parametric $\rho$- and energy- scaling for arbitrary processes, up to ${\cal O}(1)$ factors.
+We do this because (a) it is simpler than using full amplitudes, enabling analytic study of quantities that involve sums over all helicities, (b) it captures the parametric $\rog$- and energy-scaling of reaction rates even when soft factors are not strictly applicable, and (c) as we will see, the leading changes to thermalization when $\rog \neq0$ appear at CSP energies $E \ll T$, where the soft limit is kinematically justified.
+We provide additional commentary on the applicability of our soft-factor approximation in Section \ref{Section_Synopsis and more}.

 In this paper, we explore in detail the effects of non-zero spin scale $\rog$ on the phase-space evolution of a CSP photon gas coupled to a thermal gas of charged particles.
 We show that for energies much greater than the spin scale $\rog$ (``correspondence domain" of the CSP gas): \begin{itemize} \item If brought into contact with a thermal bath at finite temperature, a CSP photon can be modeled as the familiar photon with small, time- and $\rog$-dependent corrections to its effective number of degrees of freedom. \item There is a strong hierarchy in mode thermalization, where all but the $h=\pm 1$ helicity modes take parametrically long to thermalize in the $\rog\rightarrow 0$ limit.
 The thermalization of the CSP proceeds increasingly slowly with time. \end{itemize}